jnozzi/cocoadev.com/markdown/CFXMLTreeInternalDTD.md

-Is it possible that the Core Foundation XML Parser, namely General/CFXMLTree, chokes on internal General/DTDs?
+Is it possible that the Core Foundation XML Parser, namely CFXMLTree, chokes on internal DTDs?

-I had my XML validated with General/XMLLint, and Safari displays it as good as it can.
+I had my XML validated with XMLLint, and Safari displays it as good as it can.
 Any ideas?

 Thanks,